 - Determine what aspects of the rubric will be used to evaluate candidates at this stage

-- Outline a consistent set of in-person visit activities to evaluate the applicant’s skills and experiences (e.g.,standard job talk, formal time with students, etc.)
+- Outline a consistent set of final interview activities to evaluate the applicant’s skills and experiences (e.g., standard job talk, formal time with students, etc.).
+Assessment activities should be the same for all candidates.

-- How would you like to be addressed?
+- How they would like to be addressed

 - Designate faculty point-people to share relevant information or address areas of concern.